-While the declaration of independence told the history of the Jewish people but constituted a democratic state with equal civic, political and social rights to all its citizens, the populist neoconservative narrative formed by the Netanyahu government over the last decade emphasized the dichotomy between Israel as the state of all its citizens and the Jewish state formulating the ‘people’ not through the Israeli story, which allows for national Jewish rights side by side with equality among citizens, but through an ethnonational-cum-ethnoreligious people, which is virtually impenetrable.
+Israel’s Declaration of Independence told the history of the Jewish people, yet also envisioned a democratic state with equal civic, political and social rights for all its citizens.
+In contrast, the populist neo-conservative narrative cultivated by the Netanyahu governments for over a decade emphasized the dichotomy between Israel as the state of all its citizens and the Jewish state.
+A Jewish ethno-national-religious narrative replaced the Israeli story that promised both civic equality and national Jewish rights.